Description

 Applying this definition to our asset in some examples:

-• The maximum DrawDown over 5 years of Universal Investment Strategy 2x Leverage is -30.4 days, which is higher, thus better compared to the benchmark SPY (-33.7 days) in the same period.
+• Looking at the maximum drop from peak to valley of -30.4 days in the last 5 years of Universal Investment Strategy 2x Leverage, we see it is relatively greater, thus better in comparison to the benchmark SPY (-33.7 days)

-• Compared with SPY (-24.5 days) in the period of the last 3 years, the maximum DrawDown of -30.4 days is lower, thus worse.
+• Compared with SPY (-24.5 days) in the period of the last 3 years, the maximum drop from peak to valley of -30.4 days is lower, thus worse.

 MaxDuration:

-• Compared with the benchmark SPY (488 days) in the period of the last 5 years, the maximum time in days below previous high water mark of 523 days of Universal Investment Strategy 2x Leverage is greater, thus worse.
+• Compared with the benchmark SPY (488 days) in the period of the last 5 years, the maximum days under water of 523 days of Universal Investment Strategy 2x Leverage is larger, thus worse.

-• Compared with SPY (488 days) in the period of the last 3 years, the maximum days below previous high of 523 days is larger, thus worse.
+• Compared with SPY (488 days) in the period of the last 3 years, the maximum days under water of 523 days is larger, thus worse.

 AveDuration: